Prayer

 in keeping with His character and will.
 We can be assured, that whatever we ask according to His will, He hears and we will receive (Ps 4:3; 1 Jn 5:14,15).
 “If you who are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask Him!”
 (Mt 7:7-11; Lk 11:9-13).
 “No good thing will He withhold from those whose walk is blameless” but He won’t give us what will ultimately be detrimental to us (Ps 84:11).

 Observe the conditions of receiving , “If you remain in me and my words remain in you, ask whatever you wish, and it will be given you…We receive from Him anything we ask because we obey His commands and do what pleases Him” (Jn 15:7,16; 1 Jn 3:21,22).
 Furthermore, through a close, intimate relationship with Him and a clear understanding of the Bible, we will increasingly know what we should pray for.
 Assuming God will give us whatever we ask for, regardless of our lifestyle is presumption for although He will respond to the prayer of repentance and to those who are righteous yet He “will not hear me if I have sin in my heart” such as un-forgiveness and marital discord (Ps 51:1,2, 66:18, 86:6,7; Prov 15:8; Isa 59:2; Dan 9:13; Mt 5:23,24; Mk 11:25; Jn 9:31; 1 Pet 3:7,12).
-We must ask in faith, have forgiven those we have issues with, in order for Him to respond.
+We must ask in faith, having forgiven those we have issues with, in order for Him to respond.

 Biblical advice on practical praying